Shareholder Agreement with Certificate of Agreed Value | USA

 Shotgun Clauses and Owner Managers

 Should your company shareholder agreement include a shotgun clause?
-Learn more about these provisions from an owner-manager's perspective, with this introductory article entitled "Shotgun Clauses & Owner Managers".
+This article discusses these types of provisions from an owner-manager's perspective.

-- A 'shotgun clause' or 'buy-sell clause' is a provision in the agreement that states if a shareholder wants out of the company, he/she can force the other shareholders to buy his/her shares.
+A 'shotgun clause' or 'buy-sell clause' is a clause in a shareholder agreement which provides that if a shareholder wants to pull their investment out of the company, they can force the other shareholders to buy their shares.